IOTechSystems/xrt-examples/DeviceServices/interactive-walkthrough/basic-operations.md

 ./commands/remove_device.sh
 ```

 In your other terminal window, you should see the request message that was sent and also response to this message indicating that the device was successfully removed.
+You should also see a DDEATH message after successfully removing a device.

 ### Add a new device
 Lets add the device back with a profile field defined.
 This will match the newly added device to a profile in the `profiles` folder.